mconour/emoji-matcher/README.md

 # memory-card-game

-Emoji memory game using React and Lodash
+Memory card emoji game using React and Lodash